ManuelDMorales/CCSNeHFGW_ResNetClass/README.md

 # CCSNeHFGW_ResNetClass
-Python pipeline for characterizing the high frequency feature (HFF) in Gravitational Waves (GW) emitted by Core-Collapse Supernovae (CCSNe).
-This pipeline was implemented as a posterior analysis to GW searching, in order to study the detectability of the HFF given a dataset of samples containg GW events embedded in real LIGO-Virgo noise.
+Python implementation for characterizing the high frequency feature (HFF) in Gravitational Waves (GW) emitted by Core-Collapse Supernovae (CCSNe).
+This implementation begins with the generation of a dataset scalogram images containg GW events embedded in real LIGO-Virgo noise, and then apply a ResNet50 model to classify images according the slope of the HFF present in the scalograms.
 Written by Manuel D. Morales, <manueld.morales@academicos.udg.mx>.

 <b><ins>The astrophysical problem</ins></b>